 In order to remain in good standing within the institution, students must make satisfactory academic progress toward completion of their program.
-Therefore, SAP is measured by Term, for each program as follows:
+Our programs are 28-30 credit hour programs with 2 defined academic Terms and 2 corresponding payment periods.
+Therefore, SAP is measured by Term, as follows: